oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

  - The use of the Array type for an information structure with rigid positioning
  - The use of the /u\<*n*\> Integer type format option to define fields of arbitrary bit length
  - The combination of a Binary type and the `/ipv4-addr` TypeOption to specify IPv4 network addresses
- - The use of Booleans to clarify the meaning of flag field bits
+ - The use of the Boolean type to clarify the meaning of flag field bits

 Three fields of the IPv4 packet header are functionally enumerations: